TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration.md

 ---
 title: "Configuration"
 description: ""
-weight: 3
+weight: 2
-draft: true

 ---

+{{% tts %}} can be configured using command-line flags, environment variables, or configuration files.
+See the [Configuration Reference]({{< ref src="/reference/configuration" >}}) for more information about the configuration options.

+In this guide, we will configure {{% tts %}} using a configuration file, with an example domain `thethings.example.com` and TLS certificates from Let's Encrypt.

+To configure {{% tts %}}, we will use the configuration file `tti-lw-stack-docker.yml`, which contains configuration specific to our {{% tts %}} deployment.
+When {{% tts %}} starts, it looks for `tti-lw-stack-docker.yml` for a license key, hostname, and other configuration parameters.

+Download an example `tti-lw-stack-docker.yml` here.

-{{% tts %}} can be started for development without passing any configuration.
-However, there are a number of things you need to configure for a production deployment.
-In this guide we will configure {{% tts %}} as a private deployment on `thethings.example.com`.
-For that purpose, we are going to need two configuration files: `docker-compose.yml`, which defines the Docker services of {{% tts %}} and its dependencies, and `ttn-lw-stack-docker.yml`, which contains configuration specific to our {{% tts %}} deployment.
+To configure Docker, we also need a `docker-compose.yml`, which defines the Docker services of {{% tts %}} and its dependencies.

+Download an example `docker-compose.yml` here.

 Create a new folder where your deployment files will be placed.
 This guide assumes the following directory hierarchy: